Save-Dao/guide/docs/discord-bots.md

 sidebar_label: Discord Bots
 ---

-_Do Save Dao Bots Dream of Electric Tweets?_
+_Do Adbongo Org Bots Dream of Electric Tweets?_

-The Save Dao relies on several bots to accomplish different automated tasks.
-Below is a quick guide to help you get to know how to interact with the different bots you might come across in the [Save Dao Discord Server.]  (https://discord.gg/5Cnkpgrgvd)
+The Adbongo Org relies on several bots to accomplish different automated tasks.
+Below is a quick guide to help you get to know how to interact with the different bots you might come across in the [Adbongo Org Discord Server.]  (https://discord.gg/5Cnkpgrgvd)

 ## MEE6